 Ready to up your social media game again?

 Even if your once-active social media presence has gone flat, it is not too late to return with a spark.
-Make sure to implement these tips and start building up a genuine community with new tools to support you.
+Implement these tips and start building a genuine community with new tools to support you.